U.S. military options in Syria remain challenging

 It is not clear how the Syrian government would respond and if it would try to retaliate militarily against the U.S. forces in the region.
 U.S. military involvement would also upset Russia, which has a naval facility on Syria's Mediterranean coast.

-That would involve taking down Syrian air defenses and destroying Syrian artillery from a certain distance beyond those zones, to protect them from incoming fire.
+That would involve taking down Syrian air defences and destroying Syrian artillery from a certain distance beyond those zones, to protect them from incoming fire.

 But officials, including Defense Secretary Chuck Hagel, have warned that establishing safe zones would tie the United States more closely to Syria's messy conflict.
 Assad would almost certainly react.